Compressed air school

 0 No protection against penetrating objects.

-1 Protection against touching dangerous parts with the back of the hand or objects with
+1 Protection against touching dangerous parts with the back of the hand and objects with a diameter greater than 50 mm.

-2 Protection against touching dangerous parts with a finger or solid objects with a
+2 Protection against touching dangerous parts with a finger and solid objects with a diameter greater than 12 mm.

-4 Protection against contact of dangerous parts with wire or solid objects with a
+4 Protection against touching dangerous parts with wire and solid objects with a diameter greater than 1 mm.

 Second digit: degree of protection against liquid ingress.